 Stormwater Master Plan: This project consists of reviewing updated storm water master plan and identifying projects needs list.
-From the needs analysis, the existing storm water System

-Development Charges (SDC) and Rates will be reviewed and modified as needed.
+From the needs analysis, the existing storm water SDC's and rates will be reviewed and modified as needed.
 No additional staffing required.
 This will identify maintenance projects that will need to be completed in a 20-year timeframe.